CONSIDER THE POOR.

 Visit our Facebook page at Heart in Hand Facebook

-Scott Moye is an award-winning history educator and collector of Arkansas folklore.
+Scott Moye is author of the book “Think Like An Odd Fellow!
+Wisdom and Self-Improvement in 21st Century Odd Fellowship.”
+He is an award-winning history educator and collector of Arkansas folklore.
 He grew up on a cotton farm and is currently a museum worker.
 Hobbies include: old house restoration, writing, amateur radio, Irish traditional music, archery, craft beer, old spooky movies, and street performance.
 He is a member of Marshall Lodge #1, in Marshall, Arkansas, and a founder of Heart In Hand Blog.
 He currently resides in Little Rock, Arkansas.
 He’s available for writing and editing gigs.